photograph

 Salvador Dalí and Iconic Realism

 Suspended in an azure sky, a full, red, dew-kissed rose hovers over a muddy, obscure landscape with a visual representation of humanity strategically painted directly beneath the rose, as if this figure receives the flower’s beauty.
 A delicate cloud wisps above the rose, giving the impression of an omniscient breath.
 In this painting, the artist, Salvador Dalí, presents the colorful visual stimulus to illustrate an iconic representation of a rose, traditional symbol of love.
 Moreover, the rose has long been associated with the Blessed Mother.
-Since May has also been associated with Mary, the Mother of Jesus, it is fitting to discussing this painting during the month of May.
+Since May and October have also been associated with Mary, the Mother of Jesus, it is fitting to discuss this painting during the month of May or October.

 Dali places this garden flower in a detached yet dominating position within his fair sky.
 Although the foreground has a realistic tone, the central position of this suspended rose has a surreal quality.
 Through this configuration, Dalí stimulates the consciousness of his audience with his visual associations to reality of the rose, the two people, and the landscape.
 Using mainly primary colors, he places the rose above rather than within the landscape, hovering directly above the humans.
 He creates a form of symbolism representing an overseeing life force that captures a viewer’s imagination.
-Could he be depicting the eternal Love of Jesus Christ, through intercession of Mary?
+Could he be depicting eternal Love?